Imagine the convenience and versatility of decorative concrete finishes that you can apply to either walls or floors.

 “We will be setting up a distribution network,” says John Miles, managing director of CimentArt Florida in Clearwater.
 A news announcement for the product says CimentArt won awards in Spain for quality and environmental friendliness.

-The microcement can be applied to just about any surface and space, Miles says, citing tile, showers, countertops, wood, plaster and plasterboard, concrete, ceramic and porcelain.
-It should be applied at a maximum thickness of 2 mm to create a continuous coating with marbling effects and no joints.
-Amazingly the various layers of the base, topcoat, sealer and two-part varnish are strongest the thinner they are, Miles notes.
+You can apply the microcement to just about any surface and space, Miles says.
+He cites tile, showers, countertops, wood, plaster and plasterboard, concrete, ceramic and porcelain as options.
+You should apply it at a maximum thickness of 2 mm.
+Doing this creates a continuous coating with marbling effects and no joints.
+Amazingly the various layers of the base, topcoat, sealer and two-part varnish are also strongest the thinner they are, Miles notes.
 The microcement products also waterproof the surfaces.

 The product line is available in a range of colors and includes products to achieve decorative, smooth or stone-like finishes, as well as Oxide, Solid Color, Metallic, Aqua Quartz and Aqua finishes.
 The product portfolio also includes a mixing resin for the microcement formulas, polyurethane and acrylic sealers, a metallic sealer for “high decoration” with 10 different metallic finishes and an acrylic primer, among others.

-Stateside, U.S.-based Ardex Americas makes its case in the wall/floor finish arena with Ardex SD-M, a trowelable cementitious microtopping for resurfacing interior concrete and terrazzo, in addition to ceramic, porcelain and quarry tile.
+Stateside, U.S.-based Ardex Americas makes its case in the wall/floor finish arena with Ardex SD-M. This product is a trowelable cementitious microtopping for resurfacing interior concrete and terrazzo.
+You can also use it on ceramic, porcelain and quarry tile.

 Though marketed primarily for horizontal surfaces, Ardex notes the microtopping is often specified and used by designers, contractors and other installers on walls.
-Here, its impact and abrasion resistance and smooth, creamy consistency make for stellar performance.
-It can be applied in an artistic fashion to emulate a rustic look, as well as a stucco or knock-down finish.
+Here, its impact and abrasion resistance and also its smooth, creamy consistency make for stellar performance.
+You can apply it in an artistic fashion to emulate a rustic look.
+You could also apply it as a stucco or knock-down finish.

-In vertical applications, the microtopping is used to create a “unique aesthetic” on fireplace faces, accent walls and backsplashes in retail, residential, commercial and hospitality settings.
+In vertical applications, contractors use the microtopping to create a “unique aesthetic” on fireplace faces.
+They also use this to accent walls and backsplashes in retail, residential, commercial and hospitality settings.

-Craig Morris, Ardex Americas business development manager for finished surfaces, advises that for vertical applications, specifiers and users should contact the company’s technical department for recommendations and other considerations — particularly where the microtopping will be applied over gypsum-based surfaces such as drywall.
+Craig Morris is Ardex Americas business development manager for finished surfaces.
+He advises that for vertical applications, specifiers and users should contact the company’s technical department for recommendations and other considerations.
+He says this is particularly true where you will be applying the microtopping over gypsum-based surfaces such as drywall.